BelkaLab/iOS-Guidelines/README.md

 Sometimes, things should be structs but need to conform to `AnyObject` or are historically modeled as classes already (`NSDate`, `NSSet`).
 Try to follow these guidelines as closely as possible.

+#### When should I use a Struct ?
+As a general guideline, consider creating a structure when one or more of these conditions apply:

+- The structure’s primary purpose is to encapsulate a few relatively simple data values.
+- It is reasonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure.
+- Any properties stored by the structure are themselves value types, which would also be expected to be copied rather than referenced.
+- **The structure does not need to inherit properties or behavior from another existing type.**

+Examples of good candidates for structures include:

+- The size of a geometric shape, perhaps encapsulating a width property and a height property, both of type Double.
+- A way to refer to ranges within a series, perhaps encapsulating a start property and a length property, both of type Int.
+- A point in a 3D coordinate system, perhaps encapsulating x, y and z properties, each of type Double.

 ### Example definition

 Here's an example of a well-styled class definition: